TOUR Info Index HOME ©2005UnimaxNYC

 First:

-Because the study is meant to be read by medical professionals, it is essential that the students understand the "medical" terms to mean substantially what medically trained people will interpret them as.
-The "Published" study recognizes this
+Because the study is targeted to medical professionals, it is essential that the students understand the specialized "medical" terms used.
+But no.

-Common understandings of "medical" terms are not the same as for professionals
+Common, non-professional use of "medical" terms are not the same as professionals understand them

 For example:

-b) Were the "complications" during or immediately after the procedure.
+b) Were the "complications" during, immediately after, or later after the procedure?

-c) Did the "complication" resolve?
-How long did it take?
+c) Did the "complication" resolve itself?
+How long did it take to resolve?

-d) What did you do to resolve the complication.
+d) If you treated yourself what did you do to resolve the "complication?"

-e) Did you visit a health care provider, hospital?
-If so, how long after the procedure.
+e) Did you visit a health care provider, clinic or hospital?
+If so, how long after the procedure?

 f) If you reported an infection, 1) was this diagnosis by a health care provider?
 2) How were you treated?

-The conclusions are based on precise definitions but the answers are not.
-The answers are unreliable and do not have validity because it is unknown what they answers refer to.
+The conclusions of this study are based on precise definitions but the answers are not.
+The answers are unreliable and do not have validity because it is unknown what the answers mean.

 It takes medical sophistication to know that complications are "injuries or diseases that develop during the treatment of an earlier disorder."

-It takes medical training to diagnose a condition as an infection (people without medical training are incompetent to diagnose an infection).
+It takes medical training to diagnose a condition as an infection (people without medical training or experience are incompetent to diagnose an infection).

 It takes medical training to differentiate infections from injury or trauma.

-It may be funny to the authors of the study but it is not funny for those in the profession to read that tattoo and piercing are now defined as "medical disorders."
+It may be funny to the authors of the study but it is not funny for those in the profession to read that their professions are newly defined as "medical disorders."

 From the questionnaire: Figure 1.
 Body art study questionnaire.
 Questions 7 and 8.